dennisreimann/website/src/articles/2017-01-03-improve-learning.md

 <mark>When you are into tech nowadays and eager to stay up to date with *the hot shit™* your streams become floods.</mark> &#8203;
 Guess what happens when you peel the onion of untapped knowledge?
-Your horizon grows and so do your lists of things to read, watch, and listen to.
+Your horizon grows and so do your lists of things to read, watch and listen to.

 ## Make it actionable